 On December 31, 2011, the Company and its joint venture partner reached agreement for the distribution and conveyance of interests in SDG Macerich that owned 11 regional shopping centers in a 50/50 partnership.
 Six of the eleven assets were distributed to the Company on December 31, 2011.
-The Company received 100% ownership of Eastland Mall, a 1,044,000 square foot regional shopping center in Evansville, Indiana; Lake Square Mall, a 559,000 square foot regional shopping center in Leesburg, Florida; SouthPark Mall, an 855,000 square foot regional shopping center in Moline, Illinois; Southridge Center, an 823,000 square foot community center in Des Moines, Iowa; NorthPark Mall, a 1,050,000 square foot regional shopping center in Harrisonburg, Virginia.
+The Company received 100% ownership of Eastland Mall, a 1,044,000 square foot regional shopping center in Evansville, Indiana; Lake Square Mall, a 559,000 square foot regional shopping center in Leesburg, Florida; SouthPark Mall, an 855,000 square foot regional shopping center in Moline, Illinois; Southridge Center, an 823,000 square foot community center in Des Moines, Iowa; NorthPark Mall, a 1,050,000 square foot regional shopping center in Davenport, Iowa and Valley Mall, a 507,000 square foot regional shopping center in Harrisonburg, Virginia.
 These wholly-owned assets were recorded at fair value at the date of transfer, which resulted in a gain of \$188.3 million.
 The gain reflected the fair value of the net assets received in excess of the book value of the Company's interest in SDG Macerich.